Sal Buscema

-Biography

-Early life and career
+Early life, family and education

-Born in Brooklyn, New York City, to Sicilian parents, Sal Buscema was the youngest of four siblings.
-His elder brothers Alfred and John, a celebrated comic-book artist, and his sister Carol predeceased him.
-Their father, who was born in Italy and died in 1973, was a barber.
+Born in Brooklyn, New York City, to Sicilian parents, Silvio "Sal" Buscema was the youngest of four siblings.
+His father, who was born in Italy and died in 1973, was a barber.
+Sal's brothers were Alfred and John, a celebrated comic book artist, and his sister was Carol.

-Buscema grew up a fan of Hal Foster's Prince Valiant comic strip, of George Tuska's comic-book art, and of commercial illustrators such has Robert Fawcett, Al Parker, and Norman Rockwell, and called his artist brother John "greatly responsible for me pursuing drawing. ...
+As a youth, Buscema was a fan of Hal Foster's Prince Valiant comic strip, of George Tuska's comic book art, and of commercial illustrators such has Robert Fawcett and Norman Rockwell.
+He acknowledged that his artist brother John was "greatly responsible for me pursuing drawing. ...
 John was definitely an inspiration".

+John and Sal attended the High School of Music & Art; Sal graduated in 1955.

+Career

+Early years

-Like his brother John, Sal Buscema attended the High School of Music & Art, graduating in 1955.
-He got his start as a comic-book inker in the early 1950s when his brother agreed to let him ink comics pages; this led to Sal helping John by doing occasional background art on Dell Comics series John was drawing.
+Sal began working in the comic book industry as an inker in the early 1950s when his brother agreed to let him ink comics pages; this led to Sal helping John by doing occasional background art on Dell Comics series John was drawing.

 After high school, Buscema found work at "a small, two-man advertising art studio in Manhattan" but was fired after three months of doing mostly production work.
 He went on to a larger commercial-art studio, where he was a gofer and a delivery person.
 He quit, then spent less than a year filling wedding-ring orders for the jewelry manufacturer J.R.
 Wood and Sons before being drafted into the peacetime U. S. Army in 1956.
 Classified as an "illustrator", he served with the Army Corps of Engineers stationed at Fort Belvoir in Virginia.
-He spent 21 months doing film strips and charts as training aids before being discharged after two years.
+He spent 21 months doing film strips and charts as training aids before being discharged.
 He attained the rank of specialist 3rd class, which he called "equivalent to corporal."

-After briefly returning to New York City to assist at a one-man art studio, an Army connection found him work at the large Creative Arts Studio in Washington, D.C.
-There he did illustrations for government agencies, including the Department of Agriculture and the Department of Defense.
+Sal briefly returned to New York City to assist at a one-man art studio, but through a friend from the army, he secured a position at Creative Arts Studio in Washington, D.C. where he did illustrations for government agencies, including the Department of Agriculture and the Department of Defense.
 After living with his godparents for three months, Buscema and an Army buddy became roommates in Alexandria, Virginia.

-In 1961, a call from his brother John brought Buscema to New York City to work with him at the advertising agency Alexander Chaite, Inc. After a year-and-a-half, John Buscema returned to the comic-book industry while Sal Buscema joined a friend and colleague from Creative Arts Studio, Mel Emde, who was opening his own company, Design Studio.
-There Buscema stayed until 1968, when he began working for Marvel Comics, for which his brother was already established as a freelance artist.
+In 1961, a call from his brother John brought Buscema to New York City to work with him at the advertising agency Alexander Chaite, Inc. After a year and a half, John returned to the comic book industry.
+Sal joined Mel Emde, a friend and colleague from Creative Arts Studio, who was opening his own company, Design Studio.
+Sal worked there until 1968.